crcn/tandem-old/docs/user-guide/README.md

 ![Replace slot children](./assets/replacing-slot-children.png)

-We should allow the todo item label to be changed, so head over to Tandem and layer name of the list item text node to something descriptive like "label".
+We should allow the todo item label to be changed, so head over to Tandem and change the layer name of the list item text to something descriptive like "label".

 ![Replace slot children](./assets/rename-text-layer.gif)